manvel-khnkoyan/jpv/README.md

 ### Debug

 jpv.validate function returns only boolean, this function tells us is json valid or not.
-But if you debug your input json, you can turn on debug mode, to see errors in your console.
+But if you want to debug - you can turn on debug mode ({debug : true}), to see errors in your console.

 ```